oplS17projects/Sheet-Music-Editor/README.md

 In terms of data/source materials, we'll need to keep a list of the notes names.
 Nothing other than that.

 ### Deliverables and Demonstration
-The final product will have a GUI that the user will interact with.
+The final product will have a GUI with which the user will interact.
 The user will be able to input information via the keyboard and buttons in the application.
 The user should be able to create, edit, save, and export sheet music.
 In the application, the user should also be able to play the audio associated with the sheet music.

 Since our application will be interactive, the demonstration will be a visual tour of the features.
 We will have sample songs pre-loaded which the users can edit and play to see what their edits do to the music.

 ### Evaluation of Results
 Whether we successfully implement the features we propose will mainly be a qualitative evaluation of the sound and visual quality.
 Additionally, we will write unit tests for the "state modifying functions" which create new lists based on the change the user requested.
 For instance, transposition can be tested numerically without a GUI.